sdiehl/wiwinwlh/tutorial.md

 makeLenses ''Foo
 ```

-The simplest usage of lens is simply as a more compositional way of dealing with record access and updates,
+The simplest usage of lens is simply as a more compositional way of dealing with
-shown below in comparison with traditional record syntax:
+record access and updates, shown below in comparison with traditional record
+syntax:

 ~~~~ {.haskell include="src/32-lenses/simplelens.hs"}
 ~~~~

-Of course this just scratches the surface of lens, the real strength comes when dealing with complex and
+This pattern has great utility when it comes when dealing with complex and
 deeply nested structures:

 ~~~~ {.haskell include="src/32-lenses/lens.hs"}
 ~~~~

-Lens also provides us with an optional dense slurry of operators that expand into combinations of the core
+Lens also provides us with an optional dense slurry of operators that expand
-combinators.
-Many of the operators do have a [consistent naming
+into combinations of the core combinators.
+Many of the operators do have a
+[consistent naming
 scheme](https://www.fpcomplete.com/school/to-infinity-and-beyond/pick-of-the-week/a-little-lens-starter-tutorial#actually-there-are-a-whole-lot-of-operators-in-lens---over-100).

-The sheer number of operators provided by lens is a polarizing for some, but all of the operators can be
+The sheer number of operators provided by lens is a polarizing for some, but all
-written in terms of the textual functions (``set``, ``view``, ``over``, ``at``, ...) and some people prefer to
+of the operators can be written in terms of the textual functions (``set``,
-use these instead.
+``view``, ``over``, ``at``, ...) and some people prefer to use these instead.

 If one buys into lens model, it can serve as a partial foundation to write logic
 over a wide variety of data structures and computations and subsume many of the